 HONEY-THE LIQUID OF THE GODS

 Honey as an aphrodisiac can be traced back to many cultures and traditions, where lovers have shared it as a sensual food.
-In ancient Greece, the physician Hippocrates prescribed honey for sexual vigor, advocating the use of milk and honey to induce love and ecstasy.
+In ancient Greece, the physician Hippocrates prescribed honey for vigor, advocating the use of milk and honey to induce love and ecstasy.
 Combining these ingredients in a warmly sweet and spicy cocktail makes for the perfect end to a romantic evening.

 - 1 cup vanilla almond milk